Card image scanning instructions

 - Use cards in good condition, preferably Mint or Near Mint.

 - Make sure the scanner's glass surface and the cards are clean.
-It is important that there is as little dust as possible.
+It is important that there's as little dust as possible.

 - Make sure the cards are flat against the scanner glass.
 Some scanner lids aren't perfect and don't press on the cards enough.